 Think of it like this:

-- Your platform is the utility player—solid at everything, superstar at some things.
+- Your platform is the utility player.
+It's solid at everything, superstar at some things.

-- Your point solutions are the special teams—brought in for clutch moments.
+- Your point solutions are the special teams that are brought in for clutch moments.

 The sweet spot?
 Knowing when to prioritize "seamless" over "perfect."
-Your accounting software doesn’t need to be sexy—it needs to work with everything else.
+Your accounting software doesn't need to be sexy.
+It needs to work with everything else and ensure regulatory compliance.
 But your design team?
-Yeah, they’ll riot if you replace Figma with some janky platform plugin.
+Yeah, they'll riot if you replace Figma with some janky platform plugin.
+It's all about finding the right product-market fit for each aspect of your business.

 The Real Question You Should Be Asking